nerdschoolbergen/introduction-to-javascript/exercise-3/README.md

     - Each object should have property `credits` which is another, nested object.
 This nested object should have two properties, one for `director`, one for `star`, where the value is the name of the director and the name of the main star actor or actress.
 If you don't remember who this is, just use make up fake names to save time.
     - Put the movies in the order of your most to least liked so that your most liked movie is at the _first_ position in the array and the least liked movie is _last_.

-> Hints:
+:exclamation: Hints:
 > - Creating an object can look like: `var hellworld = { hello: 'world'}` where `hello` is the property name and `world` is the property's value.
 > - Creating an array can look like: `var fruits = ['apples', 'bananas']`.

-* Create a function named `presentMyself` that takes one parameter which will be the data structure you just made.
+:pencil2: Create a function named `presentMyself` that takes one parameter which will be the data structure you just made.

-* In this function, create a variable with the default value of an empty string
+:pencil2: In this function, create a variable with the default value of an empty string.

-* Make the necessary logic to make up the text `Hello, my name is {name}.
+:pencil2: Make the necessary logic to make up the text `Hello, my name is {name}.
 I'm {age} years old and my favorite movies are {LEAST-liked-move} which is directed by {director} and stars {star}, {medium-liked-movie} which is directed by {director} and stars {star}, and {MOST-liked-movie} which is directed by {director} and stars {star}.`

-> Tip:
+:exclamation: Tip:
-> - As you will notice, the listing of the movies are in the _opposite_ order of how they are entered into the list.
+As you will notice, the listing of the movies are in the _opposite_ order of how they are entered into the list.

-* Using only JavaScript, create a new DOM element to hold the text you just made, and insert it into the html page.
+:pencil2: Using only JavaScript, create a new DOM element to hold the text you just made, and insert it into the html page.
 We typically use `<p>` elements for text.

-> Tips:
+:exclamation: Tips:
 > - `document.createElement()` will be useful here. https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement

 > - `document.body.appendChild()` may also be useful. https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild

 * Log the string to `console` and inspect the printed string in the browser's Console.

-### Storing the info
+## 3.2 - Storing the info

 There are some client side storage mechanisms we can use quite easily.